klacourse/MODA_GC/output/#README.txt

 	phase#2 : 345 blocks of 115 sec sampled at 100 Hz with a NaN between each block (3967845 samples)

 ### Change log: ###

-version 1.0 : First release, only the training/validation GC MODA dataset is available (90% of whole dataset) version 2.0 : Second release, the whole GC MODA dataset is available and the GC spindle list referenced to the PSG file of each subject has been added.
+version 1.0 : First release, only the train/validation GS MODA dataset is available (90% of whole dataset)

+version 2.0 : Second release, the whole dataset is available.
+The GS spindle list referenced to the PSG file of each subject has been added.

+version 3.0 : MODA GS annotations are aligned with the PSG MASS data V2.0 (ss1-ss5) subsets provided by the MASS team (http://www.ceams-carsm.ca/mass).